A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 Consider now the case $\rho > 1$, with a shift $s \geq 3$.
 The operators read

 with

 for $k \in \{1,2,\ldots,\rho \}$ and $l \in \{0,1,\ldots,n-1 \}$.

 Let us assume first that $s > \rho$.
-Then some of the modes in the subalgebra (consider for instance $k=2$ and $l=1$) will have negative $m$'s.
-But we know from Section 3.3 of \cite{borot2018higher} that to get a $\lambda$-good subalgebra, all $m$ must be non-negative.
-Thus we must have $s < \rho$.
+Then some of the modes in the subset (consider for instance $k=2$ and $l=1$) will have negative $m$'s.
+But as mentioned above, we know that all $m$ must be at least non-negative for the subset to potentially be $\lambda$-good, and thus we must have $s < \rho$.

 The question then is: for $3 \leq s \leq \rho-1$, can we find a partition $\lambda$ of $r= n \rho$ such that